-ON THIS PAGE: You will find out more about the factors that increase the chance of developing GTD.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing gestational trophoblastic disease (GTD).
 Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing disease.
 Although risk factors often influence the development of a tumor, most do not directly cause it.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The following factors may raise a woman’s risk of developing GTD:
+The following factors may increase the risk of GTD:

-Age.
-Women who become pregnant when they are younger than 20 or older than 35 have a higher risk of GTD.
-The risk increases as a woman grows older.
+Age during pregnancy.
+Being younger than 20 or older than 35 during pregnancy brings a higher risk of GTD.
+The risk increases with age.

 Previous molar pregnancy.
 A previous molar pregnancy may increase the risk of developing another GTD.